TerryRPatterson/pyfilesystem2/CONTRIBUTING.md

 ## Coding Guidelines

-This project runs on Python2.7 and Python3.X.
-Python2.7 will be dropped at some point, but for now, please maintain compatibility.
-PyFilesystem2 uses the [`six`](https://pypi.org/project/six/) library to write version-agnostic Python code.
+This project runs on Python3.X.

 ### Style